Jai-hanumanji/Expenditure-Tracking-System/README.md

 It is an application in which user can track details and analyze his daily expenditure.
 It notifies the user when the total expenditure crosses the budget line.
 It also predicts and alerts the user about the expenses which can be avoided so that user can maximize his savings.
 The application can be modified based on particular individuals likes and dislikes.
 Tech Stack: MongoDB, Express, React, Node

+## How to start?
+First of all install dependencies using command: npm install Than start server using command: npm run dev
+Than login/signup into the system using email id and password Start using our expense tracker.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).